Blond hair, blue eyes?

 DW: Do you have many patients from North of Europe?

 Dr. Zaytseff: We have many patients coming from Scandinavian countries.
 There, IVF treatments are standardised and women get the same protocol and same stimulation again and again.
 Many women who come to us from Scandinavian countries, given that they are under 43, can still get pregnant with their own eggs!
-Patients from Germany, to take another example, have mostly exhausted all opportunities at home so when they come to us, there is nothing but egg donation left.
+Patients from Germany, to take another example, have mostly exhausted all opportunities at home because they get very individualized and thoughtful fertility care in Germany, so when they come to us, there is nothing but egg donation left.

 Traditionally, the population in St. Petersburg is rather blonde with blue and grayish eyes, so patients who come from Northern Europe and Germany (if they are themselves blue or gray eyed and blonde) have an advantage in using our donor database compared to, say, using a donor database in Spain where brown eyed and hair phenotypes are more common.